-Rachelle Bussières is a French-Canadian artist based in New York whose practice investigates light, time, perception, and the material conditions of photographic representation.
+Rachelle Bussières is a French-Canadian artist based in New York whose practice investigates light, time, perception, and the material life of the photograph.
+Working primarily with lumen printing on silver gelatin paper, she creates camera-less works shaped by gesture, duration, and environmental exposure.
 She holds an MFA from the San Francisco Art Institute, and her work has been exhibited across North America and Europe, including the United States, Canada, France, the United Kingdom, Italy, and Turkey.
 She has participated in international residencies such as the Banff Centre, Penumbra Foundation, Headlands Center for the Arts, and Silver Art Projects.
 Her work is held in public and private collections including the Museum of Contemporary Photography (Chicago), Arter Contemporary Art Museum (Istanbul), and the SFMOMA Library.
-She has received numerous grants from the Canada Council for the Arts, was awarded second place in the Snider Prize from the Museum of Contemporary Photography, and was longlisted for the Aperture Portfolio Prize.
+She has received grants from the Canada Council for the Arts, was awarded second place in the Snider Prize from the Museum of Contemporary Photography, and was longlisted for the Aperture Portfolio Prize.
 She is the founder of LUMIERE NYC, a platform dedicated to experimental light-based photographic practices.

 Represented by Robertson Arès, Montréal